pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 ## Introduction

-The {class}`pymc.Data` container allows users to keep track of dimensions (like dates or cities) and coordinates (such as the actual date times or city names) of multi-dimensional data.
-It offers two wrappers for this: {class}`pymc.ConstantData` and {class}`MutableData`.
-Both allow you to specify the dimension names and coordinates of random variables, instead of specifying the shapes of those random variables as numbers.
-The difference is whether you intend to change this data after fitting the model, to perform out-of-sample prediciton, for example.
+After building the statistical model of your dreams, you're going to need to feed it some data.
+Data is "shown" to a PyMC model via the `observed` keyword argument of all random variables.
+This argument accepts a wide variety of datatypes, including numpy `ndarrays`, pandas `Series` and `DataFrame`, and even pytensor `TensorVariables`.
+Although you can pass these "raw" datatypes to your PyMC model, the best way is to use one of two {class}`pymc.Data` containers.

+These containers make it extremely easy to work with data in a PyMC model.
+They offer a range of benefits, including:

+1. Visualization of data as a component of your probabilistic graph
+2. Access to labeled dimensions for readability and accessibility
+3. Support for swapping out data for out-of-sample prediction, interpolation/extrapolation, forcasting, etc.

+This notebook will illustrate each of these benefits in turn, and show you the best way to integrate data into your PyMC modeling workflow.

++++

+## Types of Data Containers

+ PyMC offers two data containers, depending on your needs: {class}`pymc.ConstantData` and {class}`MutableData`.
+Both will help you visualize how data fits into your model, store the data in an `InfereceData` for reproducibility, and give access to labeled dimenions.
+As the names suggest, however, only `MutableData` allows you to change your data to do out-of-sample inference tasks.
+This ability does, however, come with a small performance cost.

  In past versions of PyMC, the only data container was `pm.Data`.
 This container is still available for backwards compatability, but the current best practice is to use either `pm.MutableData` or `pm.ConstantData`, depending on your needs.
-This notebook will demonstrate how each of these containers are used, and when they are appropriate.

 +++